ourStoryNetwork/lp09-onboarding-platform/b72design.md

 #### What is the problem that your Ideal Customer Profile (ICP) is dealing with?
 Try to keep your problem statement to less than 15 words.
 ```
-[Peopl] [are forced to live in cities that operate as outdated pipeline businesses]
+[People] [are forced to live in cities that operate as outdated pipeline businesses]
 ```

 #### What are four negative outcomes that your Ideal Customer Profile experiences because of their problem?